cloudmesh-book/book-latex-2018/cloud-clusters/chapters/class/assignments.md

    You should remove the comments in your README.yml

 Naturally, we want you to learn about the various systems.
-The one you will need to use immediatly is piazza.
+The one you will need to use immediately is piazza.

 10. Learn about Piazza: please see [piazza](#piazza) for more details.